Reflections on God's Presence in Communion

 Christ’s Presence (Sacrifice) Emanates Outwards

 It goes without saying that these modes of sacrificial worship are not necessarily mutually exclusive.
 There is no actual dichotomy.
 It has become fractured due to, say, abuses at the pulpit, exegetical deviation, or doctrinal accretions.
 Be that as it may, the point is that if you take the bullseye to be Communion, or if you take the bullseye to be the congregation, then you’re wrong either way.
-The bullseye is God’s presence, who is a mystery above all things.
-So it is important to remember in these discussions that everyone believes God is really locally present in the sanctuary, and that God is indwelling true believers as His Holy of Holies, and that God’s once for all atoning sacrifice is the basis of salvation—it is just a matter of understanding how God’s sacrifice is locally present in and/or by the bread and wine.
-Historically, a denomination’s doctrinal position on Real Presence boils down to the way it emphasizes sacrifice, its covenantal purpose and function under Christ in relation to the cross and our own cross to bear (Luke 14:27; Philippians 1:29).
+The bullseye is God’s presence––who is a mystery above all things––so it is important to remember in these discussions that everyone believes God is really and locally present in the sanctuary, and that God is indwelling true believers as His Holy of Holies, and that God’s once for all atoning sacrifice is the basis of salvation.
+For many, it is just a matter of understanding how God’s sacrifice is locally present during Communion––in or by or is the bread and wine––if, indeed, Scripture warrants it (the fact that a preposition nearly determines your heterodoxy nowadays should be a subtle hint that there is a deeper underlying problem of relying on our understanding of metaphysics and dialectics over God’s mysterious and unfathomable grace; Christ did say “is”, after all).
+Be that as it may, historically a doctrinal position on Real Presence boils down to the way it emphasizes sacrifice, its covenantal purpose and function under Christ in relation to the cross and our own cross to bear (Luke 14:27; Philippians 1:29).

 As you come to him, a living stone rejected by men but in the sight of God chosen and precious, you yourselves like living stones are being built up as a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ.